Brightspace/test-reporting-action/README.md

   assume.
 * `report-path` (default: `./d2l-test-report.json`): Path to the D2L format test report JSON file for processing.
-* `lms-build-number`: The LMS build number of the site used to generate this report.
+* `lms-build-number` (optional): The LMS build number of the site used to generate this report.
 Will throw an error if provided and already present in the report.
-* `lms-instance-url`: The LMS instance URL of the site used to generate this report.
+* `lms-instance-url` (optional): The LMS instance URL of the site used to generate this report.
 Will throw an error if provided and already present in the report.
 * `inject-github-context` (default: `auto`): Change mode for injection of GitHub Actions context at report submission time.
   * `auto`: Injects GitHub Actions context into report if missing